StreetScout

 Where is Mill Park?

-Mill Park is a suburb of Victoria, Australia.
+Mill Park is a suburb of Victoria, Australia, in the Whittlesea local government area.

 What is the population of Mill Park?